How to make soft delicious mandazi

 Start by mixing everything to incorporate the water into the flour.
 This will help to form a shaggy mass of dough.
 Next, set this mixture on a clean table surface and knead it.
 Keep kneading for about 6-8 minutes.

-It should become smooth and elastic, and that texture you will reach even if you have a stand mixer.
+It should become smooth and elastic, a texture you can achieve even with a stand mixer.

 Let it rest

-Cover it with a damp cloth or cling film and let it sit for at least 1hr.
-According to Mum, this step is very crucial to the great mandazis.
+Cover it with a damp cloth or cling film and let it sit for at least 1 hour.
+According to Mum, this step is crucial to the great mandazis.
 She makes her dough after dinner, allows it to rest overnight, and cooks the mandazis in the morning.

-Of course, I’ve tried to make the mandazis after 30 minutes, but it’s never as perfect as when you let it sleep in.
-Let it sit for about 3 hours or overnight, and you will see the difference.
-It will always rise slightly and rest too.
-Note we don’t use yeast, so it won’t double in size.
+Of course, I’ve tried to make the mandazis after 30 minutes, but they’re never as perfect as when you let them sleep in.
+Let them sit for about 3 hours or overnight, and you will see the difference.
+They will always rise slightly and rest, too.
+Note that we don’t use yeast, so they won’t double in size.

 Roll it

 Lightly flour your working surface and then set the dough to roll it out.
 You want to roll it out to 1/4 inch thickness.
 Then cut the mandazis into your favorite shapes.
-You can make it all here if you like square, rectangle, triangle, or circular.
+You can make it all here: square, rectangle, triangle, or circular.

 Fry it

-Set a few pieces of your cutout dough, let it rise, flip over, and allow it to cook to a golden brown before you flip over to cook fully.
+Set a few pieces of your cutout dough, let it rise, flip over, and cook to a golden brown before you flip over to cook fully.

 Serve